Tang dynasty in Inner Asia

-Map of the six major protectorates during Tang dynasty.
-The Protectorates are marked as Anxi, Anbei, Andong.

 The Tang dynasty in Inner Asia was the expansion of the Tang dynasty's realm in Inner Asia in the 7th and, to a lesser degree, the 8th century AD, in the Tarim Basin (Southern Xinjiang), the Mongolian Plateau, and portions of Central Asia.
 Wars were fought against the Gokturk Empires and Xueyantuo, but also against many states of Central Asia.
-This expansion was not steady; for example, the Tang did lose control of the Tarim Basin temporarily to the Tibetan Empire in the 680s, and their expansion north of the Gobi Desert was thwarted in 682.
-Emperor Taizong's military success was, in part, a consequence of changes he initiated in the Chinese army, including improved weaponry.
+This expansion was not steady; for example, the Tang lost control of the Tarim Basin temporarily to the Tibetan Empire in the 680s, and their expansion north of the Gobi Desert was thwarted in 682.
+Emperor Taizong's military success was, in part, a consequence of changes he initiated in the Tang army, including improved weaponry.
 The emperor placed a new emphasis on cavalry, which was very important because his non-Han opponents used the horse effectively in warfare.